Resources & Helpful Information

 Arnold Health Services is the on-campus health services available to all students

+at no charge.
 It is generally best to start by consulting a health professional here rather than

 going to a hospital emergency room.
 Learn more about Arnold Health Services.

 Counseling and Consultation Services is located on the lower level of Magill Hall,

 accessed from the back of the building.
 This confidential and free counseling service